appsody/website/content/tutorials/DevelopAndDeployLoopbackAppsWithAppsody.md

 ---
-title: 'Developing and Deploying LoopBack Applications with Appsody'
+title: "Developing and Deploying LoopBack Applications with Appsody"
 date: ""
 author: ""
 tutorial: "true"
 length: "20 mins"
 ---

+# Developing and Deploying LoopBack Applications with Appsody

 Appsody helps developers build containerized applications for the cloud that are ready to be deployed to Kubernetes without the user needing to be an expert on the underlying container technology.